w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Objectives

-The Maturity Model (MM) Task Force provides an Accessibility Maturity Model to:
+The MM Task Force provides an Accessibility Maturity Model to:

 - guide organizations in developing the capability to buy, build or use accessible internal and external digital assets, products and services
 - track changes and trends in providing these assets, products and services over time.